TomBrennan91/TransportAPI/README.txt

 This Transport API takes an unordered set of tickets as JSON as input, and it outputs a nicely formatted Itinerary to STDout.

+HOW TO RUN IT:
+ 1. I will be hosting this app for a limited time as a service on AWS with a nice JavaScript Front end . please go to :

-The API can be called via the Main(String args[]) method, just pass in a filepath to your .json input file.
+ 2.The API can be called via the Main(String args[]) method, just pass in a filepath to your .json input file.
    If no arguments are passed in, an example input in ./src/main/resources/exampleTickets.json will be used as input.

-I will also be hosting this app for a limited time as a service on AWS with a nice JavaScript Front end . please go to :

 KEY FEATURES:
 - Easily Extensible: If a new means of transportation comes along, simply make a new class that extends the Ticket Class.